rishisareen/rishisareen-old.github.io/_posts/2020-05-25-indoortraining-gettingstarted.markdown

 If you are a beginner in cycling, I strongly suggest to start small.
 You do not need a smart trainer.
 Decathlon Trainer + Speed/Cadence Sensor is all you need to get started.

-I've done 2 Full Ironman, 4 Half Ironman and I still  train 90% on my Basic Trainer - Decathlon InRide 100.
+I've done 2 Full Ironmans, 4 Half Ironmans and I still  train 90% on my Basic Trainer - Decathlon InRide 100.
 I'm getting progressively faster with basic trainer and structured training.

 ------